MediaComem/comem-archidep/ex/floodit-deployment.md

 The application you must deploy is a small web game.
 Its code is [available on GitHub][repo].

-It has two components: a [backend and a frontend][frontend-and-backend]:
+It has two components, [a backend and a frontend][frontend-and-backend]:

 - The backend is a [Java][java] web application that handles data access (starting games, playing moves, etc) through a [JSON][json] [API][api].
 It